This recipe for Eggnog Monkey Bread is holiday themed, using an eggnog bread dough, infused with spiced sugar and topped with eggnog glaze.

 Ingredients

-OOEY GOOEY COATING
+OOEY GOOEY COATING:

 Instructions

 • In the bowl of a stand mixer, combine the warmed eggnog mixture with the yeast.
 Let sit for a minute or two, then add the egg, 2 cups of flour, salt and nutmeg.
 Use the dough hook of your mixer to combine the ingredients.
-Add remaining flour (up to 3 cups), 1/2 cup at a time while the dough hook is stirring.
+Add remaining flour (up to 3 cups), ½ cup at a time while the dough hook is stirring.
 Stop the mixer to scrape down the sides of the bowl, as needed.
 The dough hook should be pulling the dough up out of the bowl and away from the sides.
 If it's still too sticky, add additional flour by the tablespoon until you get the desired consistency.
 Let the dough hook knead the dough for 5 minutes.

 • Turn the dough onto a lightly floured surface and work with your hands a little bit to form a smooth, round ball.
 Coat a large bowl with nonstick spray.
 Place dough in the bowl and turn it over to coat with the spray.
 Cover the bowl with a clean dish towel.
 Place it in a warm place to rise until the dough doubles in size, about 1 hour (see tips below).

-OOEY GOOEY COATING
+MAKE THE OOEY GOOEY COATING:

 • In a medium bowl, whisk together the brown sugar, cinnamon and nutmeg.
 Place the melted butter in a separate bowl.

-FORM THE BREAD BALLS
+FORM THE BREAD BALLS:

 • Spray a bundt pan with nonstick spray.